sayantansls/VCF_Generator/README.md

 * **Genomic Build** - Enter 'A' for GrCh37 OR 'B' for GrCh38 (this genomic build will be used for mapping in the VCF)
 * **Use Case** - The script either consumes a TSV file with headers *Gene name* and *genomic HGVS* with the data or it can take a single gene and genomic HGVS and create a VCF file.
 (Enter '1' for file option OR '2' for single gene and genomic HGVS option).

+For the input file and output vcf format, check the examples at - /vcf-generator/data/examples/

 ## Limitations

 1. Currently, the script does not support duplications - any HGVS nomenclature like g.125456dup will not be handled.